Ipmake/discordRPC/README.md

 A simple but effective Discord RPC client for customizing your discord status even more.

 ## Features
-- Premade status files for games
+- Premade status files for games and other applications
 - Automaticly open application when starting a status
 - complete customization
 - No Watermark on your discord status